ecow/liroma/README.md

 - it SHOULD limit resonances in the hotspot with a flat response as much as possible.
 - it SHOULD have a semi-permanent physical configuration
 - it SHOULD NOT contain noising equipment
-- it MUST ensure less than 30dB SPL of noise floor
+- it MUST ensure less than 30dB SPL of the noise floor

 ### Control applications requirements